Exercise, Stress, & lifestyle really does play a huge role in how we feel and look….

 I loved running, racing, setting goals, and going to running camp every year with other like minded people and just how exercise makes me feel.

-1. We need to really get more rest and recovery.
+1. Get more rest and recovery.

 3. Exercise with intensity